Technip: Overview

-Technip is primarily in the energy business and is active in three business segments, namely Subsea, Offshore & Onshore.
+TechnipFMC is primarily in the energy business and is active in three business segments, namely Subsea, Offshore & Onshore.
 It has around 38,000 employees and operates in 48 countries.
 It owns a fleet of 21 vessels in operation with 6 more under construction.
 As of the end of 2014, while the operating income of Technip Group from recurring activities stood at ~ Euros 825 million, the total revenues stood at more than Euros 10.7 billion.

 History

 Technip was established in 1958 by IFP, Institut français du pétrole, as Compagnie française d'études et de construction Technip.

 In the 1960s, the company completed its first international projects in Africa and Asia.
 In the 1970s Technip became an international group with the acquisition of an office in Rome and the creation of Technip Geoproduction, a subsidiary specialized in hydrocarbon field equipment.
-During this period, Coflexip – a firm specialized in the design, manufacture and supply of flexible subsea flowlines – was created by the IFP (French Petroleum Institute) and opened a flexible flowline manufacturing plant in Le Trait, France, as well as offices in Houston, Aberdeen and Rio de Janeiro.
+During this period, Coflexip – a firm specialized in the design, manufacture, and supply of flexible subsea flowlines – was created by the IFP (French Petroleum Institute) and opened a flexible flowline manufacturing plant in Le Trait, France, as well as offices in Houston, Aberdeen and Rio de Janeiro.

 In the 1980s Technip opened operating centers in Kuala Lumpur and Abu Dhabi.
 Coflexip opened a second flowline manufacturing plant in Brazil and branched out into the manufacture of umbilicals with the establishment of the Duco plant in Newcastle, UK.

 Coflexip acquired Stena Offshore while Technip acquired several companies with strong technological expertise: Speichim, Krebs and KTI.
 Already established in the United States, KTI enabled Technip to set up in North America.
 Coflexip established a presence in Australia and acquired the Norwegian company Stena Offshore.

 In the 2000s, Technip merged with Coflexip, which had just acquired Aker Maritime's Deepwater Division.
-The unified group is now one of the top five companies worldwide in engineering, technology and services for the energy industry.
-Many major contracts are signed, notably in the Middle East in the liquefied natural gas (LNG), ethylene and refining sectors.
+The unified group is now one of the top five companies worldwide in engineering, technology, and services for the energy industry.
+Many major contracts are signed, notably in the Middle East in the liquefied natural gas (LNG), ethylene, and refining sectors.

 In 2010 three major assets came into operation: the Technip fleet expanded to 17 vessels with the addition of the Apache II, one of the most advanced pipelay vessels in the industry, and the Skandi Vitoria, a Brazilian-flagged vessel dedicated to the pre-salt market.
 Asiaflex Products, the Group’s third flexible pipe production plant, located in Tanjung Langsat, Malaysia was inaugurated.

 In 2011, Technip acquired Global Industries, substantially expanding its addressable market in subsea.

 In 2012 Technip acquired Stone & Webster Process Technologies and associated oil and gas engineering capabilities from The Shaw Group.